-As the founder of Live Well and the Food Sanity program (also available in Spanish as Volviendo al cuerpo, en paz con la comida), Lina coaches women and companies to harness internal tools to experience a mindset shift in how they think about their bodies and well-being.
+As the founder of Live Well and creator of the Food Sanity program, Lina coaches women and companies to harness internal tools to experience a mindset shift in how they think about their bodies and well-being.
 Drawing on personal life events associated with bulimia and binge eating, Lina empowers individuals to lead a life lead by self-awareness, self-responsibility, and freedom of choice.

 Lina’s unconventional approach begins with the belief that there is no physiological solution to a mental and emotional core issue.
 No number on the scale or reflection in the mirror can satisfy feelings of resentment, powerlessness, or complete loss of control.
 And there is no way to be at ease with your body until you accept that you do not need to be physically altered.

 Lina’s teachings took over two decades to compile, long before she became a certified health coach.
 An internal battle with food developed by age 14, beginning with four-hour workouts and spiraling into feelings of pure insanity around food.

 To an outsider looking in, Lina’s life translated to pure success.
 She earned two post graduate degrees from top schools in the United States and Europe.
 She built a career in international development, moving to some of the world’s most coveted cities, including Paris, New York, and Washington, DC.

 She accomplished every benchmark set in front of her from a professional standpoint, but never gained what she dreamt about in her personal life.
 In her mind, a sane relationship with food, a stable relationship, a nourished body, honest connection with friends, and work that fulfilled her added up to a happy, healthy life.

 —All of which seemed inexplicably out of reach until she realized her relationship with food stood between her and everything on her personal wish list.